What is a Balancing Charge? Guide for UK Businesses

 You must add this £3,100 to your taxable profits for the year.

-What is a Balancing Allowance?
+What is a Balancing Charge on your Tax Return?

 What is the Role of Annual Investment Allowance (AIA)?